SubbalakshmiC/CCNA-1/ccnaDan.md

 		* e.g. SSDs will last longer and wont fail as much as hard drives
 #### Interoperating a network diagram

-* thick red lines = a physical Ethernet connection
+* thicc red lines = a physical Ethernet connection
 	* can be Ethernet or fibre
 * IP address
 	* 32 bit binary number